guiYMOUR/mindustry-Extra-Utilities-mod/README.md

 - Add more than 85 blocks and some advanced units.

-- The MOD body uses only JS, including the ability, status effect, mod introduction, core schematics, ect.
+- The MOD body uses JavaScript only, including the ability, status effect, mod introduction, core schematics, ect.
 Easy to understand, welcome to refer

 - QQ Group①：513165958